Transgender player debuts in first for Argentina

-Gomez, 23, got the approval to play from the Argentina Football Association (AFA) and started in Lanus' 7-1 defeat to Villa San Carlos in the Primera A.
+Gomez, 23, got the approval to play from the Argentina Football Association (AFA) and started in Villa San Carlos' 7-1 win over Lanus in the Primera A.

 "When I started out, football was a therapy for me and I couldn't think it was possible to dream or consider playing in the top division," Gomez told ESPN.